Nine ways to improve your university course pages

 And finally… a general piece of good writing advice, but worth stating nonetheless.
 Because after all that effort crafting your compelling course description, you don’t want mistakes and inconsistencies creeping in and undoing all your hard work.

-In short: if you want to attract more students to your courses, there’s a lot of value to be gained from giving your course entries some love, particularly if you’ve left them languishing a while.
+In short: if you want to attract more students to your courses, there’s a lot of value to be gained from giving your course pages some love, particularly if you’ve left them languishing a while.

 Let us know how you get on, or if you have any questions (on LinkedIn or by email).
 We’d be more than happy to answer them.